-If some of the tablets you take are too large to pass through the band easily, the pharmacist or doctors may change these to dissolvable or chewable tablets or give it in syrup form.
+If some of the tablets you take are too large, the pharmacist or doctors may change these to dissolvable or chewable tablets, or give the medication in syrup form.

 If you are on medication for diabetes or high blood pressure, you may need to have regular checks with your GP or practice nurse to monitor your condition and medication accordingly.

-You may be required to take mineral and vitamin supplements and the dietitian will discuss this with you if appropriate.
+You may be required to take mineral and vitamin supplements and the dietitian will discuss this with you before and after surgery.